tamouse/r5_graphql_react/README.md

 - [X] handle login, logout, token refresh, etc, in React app
 - [ ] add pagination for collections
 - [ ] document *everything*
+- [ ] add mutations for Posts and Comments

 ## Running the app

-There is a rake task to make starting the app in dev easy:
+First, make sure you `foreman` installed globally:

+    gem install foreman

+(Make sure to install at least version 0.84)

+Then you start it up with:

-    rake start
+    foreman start

-This starts up both the rails server running on port 3001 and the webpack-dev-server running on port 3000.
+This starts up both the rails server running on port 3001 and the webpack-dev-server running on port 5000.
 The webpack-dev-server proxies requests to the rails server via an entry in `package.json`:

 ```json